Interactive Voice Response a.k.

 Voice systems route calls to the right department where the caller interacts with a human being.
 Voice support is deployed often in contact centers or organizations with multiple departments where callers have queries that cannot be answered by a robot or chatbot.

-5 Factors to Consider while choosing an IVR Solution
+5 Factors to Consider while choosing an IVR Solution for small business

 Like any investment, you must consider certain critical metrics while zeroing in on an effective IVR system.
 While these metrics change according to any business sector, a few of them remain common across the board.

 One piece of advice we give all our clients is to prioritize function over form.
 Businesses often stop using IVR’s because they don’t use most of the features the system offers.
 To avoid this pitfall, identify three main reasons to deploy an IVR.
 Look for a system that addresses these needs without fail.

 IVR services are generally of two types – inbound and outbound.
 Inbound IVRs handle incoming calls while outbound IVRs dial numbers on a total or partial basis.
 Some companies (like Enjay) offer both services.
 Before shopping for an IVR system, decide which call type you want it for.
 (Again, this boils down to objective.)

 c.
 Cloud versus on-site IVR Solution for small business

 With the ubiquity of cloud computing, most popular services like IVRs and Tally have also become available on cloud.
 A hosted IVR system stays on the cloud.
 An on-site system combines with the existing telephony system.
 This might warrant the need for a dedicated server.
 Unless you have specific reasons to maintain your system on-site, it’s better to host it on a reliable cloud.